MikeColetta/Tech-Blog/README.md

 ## Description

-I created finished the back end database and server of an e-commerce website.
-I designed the server using Express, managed the table with MySQL, and connected the two together with Sequelize.
-Users are able to GET, POST, UPDATE, and DELETE data fromt the database on the server.
+I created a tech blog using the MVC model of design.
+MySQL stores the models on the database, while I used bootstrap and handlebars to design the front-end.
+Users can post, comment, and delete their posts once they've logged in.

 ## Table of Contents
 1. [Installation](#installation)